jake-billings/important-things/CURRENCIES.md

 If you're using this in the future, make sure that active contributions are still being made.

+### Possible Model for Rendering Currencies

+- Host a REST endpoint on your backend similar to `/api/currencies/:currencyCode`.
+- Build a view component that accepts two parameters `currencyCode` and `currencyQuantity`.
+Alternatively, you could have a `price` type with those two fields.

+The view component is responsible for loading metadata about the currency code and using it to render `currencyQuantity` as the proper quantity.

+This approach drastically reduces the overhead on the frontend.
+It doesn't need to store a currency database.
+However, it requires an easily-cached REST request every time you render a currency.

 ### Falsehoods about Currencies

 - Everybody uses the United States Dollar